 The Egg offers a full head coverage, extremely tough yet lightweight helmet.
 Good fit is achieved through the pads

-MUST have features: Full head coverage (a shape that resembles a human head and goes low at the back of the head) including MIPS (multi directional impact) protection.
+MUST have features: Full head coverage (a shape that resembles a human head and goes low at the back of the head).
 Strength and durability, ability to absorb impacts created by in mold construction & liners.
 Easy to use fit systems that provide the ability to have a secure & stable helmet every time it is put on a head.

 GREAT to have features: Rear light vent & bright colour.
 The helmet is acting as a visibility aid, drawing driver attention with the rear light on flashing mode.

-If you are choosing to let your child ride on the road whether that is to school and back or around town to see friends, perhaps to get to a training session their helmet should provide them with added safety.
-The Giro Tremor/Fixture has that ability.
-Not only does it have a great fit system & MIPS technology, it has a rear vent light.
+If you are choosing to let your child ride use their bike as transport or you choose to tow your child through traffic their helmet should provide them with added safety.
+The Cratoni Maxster Pro has that ability.
+Not only does it have a great fit system & full head coverage including temporal protection, it has a rear dial light.
 This light is great for use in traffic and will always be with them whenever they put their helmet on their head.

-Great head coverage and bright colour options are all necessary safety features for riding in traffic
+Great head coverage and durable design are both necessary safety features for wherever they ride

 KIDS/YOUTH MOUNTAIN BIKING HELMET